Breakthrough is a word we hear quite a bit in Christian circles.

 In other words, you. . .nobody else but you . . . will make a decision to move beyond the boundaries that societal inertia or attacks of the enemy have taken you.

-With my definition of breakthrough in mind. . .let’s look at seven keys to your financial breakthrough.
+With our definition of breakthrough in mind. . .let’s look at seven keys to your financial breakthrough.

 1Timothy 4:15 in the New Living Translation says: